riverallzero/TIL/visualization/pca-tsne.md

 # PCA vs t-SNE

-Both of methods are visualize high demension to low dimension to understand human.
+Both methods are used to visualize high-dimensional data in low-dimensional spaces to aid human understanding.

 ## Method
 - PCA: collapses dimensions by finding the axis that preserves the most variance in the data